Aithusa712/MagazineClient/README.md

     2. If you previously saved a session, you can use that session to load the data.
 2.  `Load Hard Coded Data`: loads the data by calling loadData() method inside the program.

-- If you have chosen `loadData.csv` or the `Hard Coded Data` options the program will look something like this:
+- If you have chosen `Load From File` or the `Hard Coded Data` options the program will look something like this:

   ![image](https://github.com/user-attachments/assets/fe523ad2-ba38-4b17-8da1-e1792673a76b)